cirosantilli/cpp-cheat/kde/README.md

     This greatly simplifies the harsh task of configuration management.

-API tutorials can be found on the <http://techbase.kde.org> site.
-The <http://userbase.kde.org> is only for user docs.
+API tutorials can be found at <http://techbase.kde.org>. <http://userbase.kde.org> is only for end-user docs.

 A good way to learn APIs it to look for very simple applications, download the source and see how they behave.
 A good one is `ksnakeduel`:

     git clone git://anongit.kde.org/ksnakeduel